murraycadzow/wrangling-genomics/_episodes/08-changes.md

 {: .language-bash}

 ~~~
-mars.txt
+steps.txt
 ~~~
 {: .output}

-`mars.txt` contains a single line, which we can see by running:
+`steps.txt` contains a single line, which we can see by running:

 ~~~
-$ cat mars.txt
+$ cat steps.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+to initialise a repo: git init
 ~~~
 {: .output}